Labor Day Classic

 The first game between the two schools was in 1947.
 However, the classic began in 1985.
 In 1990, Texas Southern played and defeated the Hampton University Pirates since Prairie View A&M did not field a football team that year.

 The schools compete for the Durley-Nicks Trophy named after the two most legendary coaches from both schools.
 Alexander Durley is the winningest head football coach in Texas Southern football history.
 Billy Nicks, Sr. won five mythical black college national championships (last being in 1968) as head coach at Prairie View A&M.

-The classic is accompanied by a fellowship luncheon/press conference hosted by The Touchdown Club of Houston, a golf tournament, pep rallies, tailgating, various social mixers, and a highly anticipated battle of the bands on Friday and Saturday night between Texas Southern's Ocean of Soul and Prairie View's Marching Storm.
+The classic is accompanied by a fellowship luncheon/press conference hosted by The Touchdown Club of Houston, a golf tournament, pep rallies, tailgating, various social mixers, and a highly anticipated battle of the bands on Saturday night between Texas Southern's Ocean of Soul and Prairie View's Marching Storm.

+The 2005 Labor Day Classic was postponed to Thanksgiving weekend due to many Hurricane Katrina relief efforts happening in Houston.
+An estimated 250,000 people from the New Orleans area evacuated to Houston seeking refuge from the major hurricane.

 The 2017 Labor Day Classic was postponed because of the effects of Hurricane Harvey.
-The game was moved to the end of the season, joining two other games featuring SWAC teams, the Turkey Day Classic and Bayou Classic, on Thanksgiving weekend.
+The game was moved to the end of the season, once again joining two other games featuring SWAC teams, the Turkey Day Classic and Bayou Classic, on Thanksgiving weekend.

 The 2018 Labor Day Classic was postponed to the final game of the regular season.
-Prairie View A&M played in the MEAC/SWAC Challenge in Atlanta, Georgia on Labor Day Weekend.
+Prairie View A&M played in the MEAC/SWAC Challenge in Atlanta on Labor Day Weekend.

 In 2020, the SWAC postponed all fall play due to the COVID-19 pandemic, which forced the Labor Day Classic to be played in March for the first time in the series.